AskRemind/GPU-CNN-Inference/README.md

 Model weights are from PyTorch torchvision (ImageNet pre-trained VGG11), which are publicly available under the PyTorch license.

-## Contributing

-This is an academic project.
-Please refer to the course guidelines for submission requirements.

 ## Acknowledgments

 - VGG11 architecture and pre-trained weights from PyTorch torchvision